siggame/blog/MegaMinerAI-Rules.md

 -   Purpose: The final tournament determines the top three student teams

 -   Prize - Outlined in "Prizes" section.

+    -   Eligibility is detailed in the "Eligibility" section

 -   Tournament Configuration